tellur1an/PublicNixOS/README.md

-The configuration is stroed in ~/myflake tellur1an.nix is in the sub driectory /home
+The configuration is stored in ~/myflake tellur1an.nix is in the sub driectory /home